 Setting the Stage

 In many cases, the person suggesting credit card factoring is a friend of a friend or otherwise seems legitimate.
-The person wants you to open a merchant account in your name, stating that they are not able to open an account for some reason.
+The person wants you to open a merchant account in your name.
+They’ll state that they are not able to open an account for some reason.
 Typical reasons they claim may include:

 - I have poor credit